Lonelyduck-tba/Lonelyduck-tba/README.md

 ## Hi there 👋

+My name is Lucky, I'm a data analyst based in the UK

+I like to explore and interpret many different datasets(though I prefer ones centered around the energy industry)

+The tools of my trade are PostgreSQL, PowerBI, Python and Excel.
+I use the PgAdmin4 and Pycharm tech stack for sql and python respectively.

+🔭Currently working on a project that combines PostgreSQL and PowerBI to create report on the UK's energy demand with a dataset obtained from the NESO.

 <!--
 **Lonelyduck-tba/Lonelyduck-tba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.